-As promised, today I’m going to talk about our trip to Québec City, Canada.
-Hubs and I spent a weekend down there five years ago – our first weekend away together.
+In November, 2015, Hubs and I took a trip to Québec City, Canada.
+We’d spent a weekend down there five years before—our first weekend away together.
 Our second trip, this November, was to celebrate five years together.

 Québec City is the capital of the Canadian province of Québec.
-The town has a distinctly European feel – more so than any other city I’ve ever been in in North America.
+The town has a distinctly European feel—more so than any other city I’ve ever been in North America.
 Wikipedia tells me that it has the second highest population in the province after Montreal.
-I haven’t been to Montreal since I was in college, but I can tell you that Québec City certainly felt a lot less metropolitain.
+I haven’t been to Montreal since I was in college, but I can tell you that Québec City certainly felt a lot less metropolitan.
 We walked many a street filled with signs that read “a louer” (French for “for rent”).

 There are a lot of quaint little shops selling Canadian novelties like beaver fur, inukshuks, and (my favorite), maple syrup.
-Many of the stores (more than I remember from last time) now seem dedicated to the regular tourist tchotches, hats and shirts.
+Many of the stores (more than I remember from last time) now seem dedicated to the regular tourist tchotchkes, hats and shirts.
 But there were still a number of shops with unique, handmade items.
 I found a lovely hand knit scarf and hat.
-And there was (of course) a store that sold items with bears and moose – I got some pyjamas for Bae and myself, and Hubs got a long-sleeved T. The quaint streets were ready for Christmas tourism – lights, trees and other Christmas decorations signalled the start of the season.
+And there was (of course) a store that sold items with bears and moose – I got some pajamas for Bae and myself, and Hubs got a long-sleeved T. The quaint streets were ready for Christmas tourism – lights, trees, and other Christmas decorations signaled the start of the season.

 In 1608, Québec (the city) was founded by a French explorer and diplomat.
 The town was eventually ceded to the British in 1768, and the city played a role in the War of 1812.

-And, as our trip was very close to Vetrans Day – I took a moment to reflect at the exhibit piece with gear from a Canadian soldier.
-I had an great uncle who settled in the Canadian province of Alberta who died in World War I.
+And, as our trip was very close to Veterans Day – I took a moment to reflect on the exhibit piece with gear from a Canadian soldier.
+I had a great uncle who settled in the Canadian province of Alberta who died in World War I.

 We had a lovely time, enjoying the tiny cobbled streets and the host of artisan shops and fine foods.
 If you’re close enough to make the trip, and can’t afford a trip to Europe – this is definitely a good choice.